ThomasVestergaard/Disruptor-net.Metrics/README.md

 # Usage - 3 easy steps

 1.
-What ever you put in your rinbuffer, make it implement IRingbufferItem.
+What ever you put in your ringbuffer, make it implement IRingBufferItem.

 ```
 public class QueueItem : IRingBufferItem